No, that’s not a walking mop with a tongue—it’s a lovable achievement in fur-engineering!

 A close cousin of the Komondor, the puli sports thinner cords that also form naturally when the outer and inner coat become intertwined.
-The Puli is native to Hungary as well, and prized for their herding ability.
+The Puli is native to Hungary as well and prized for their herding ability.
 (Many shepherds have paid a full year’s salary for their work dogs.)
 Pulis were often paired with Komondors to guard a herd—the Komondors kept watch at night while Pulis stood guard during the day.
-Their white, gray, or cream-colored cords provide warmth and protection, but their coats require maintenance to prevent painful matting.
+Their white, grey, or cream-coloured cords provide warmth and protection, but their coats require maintenance to prevent painful matting.

-The Bergamesco was only officially recognized by the American Kennel Club in 2015, but it’s an ancient breed whose 2,000-year history stretches from the Middle East through Asia to the European Alps.
+The Bergamesco is an ancient breed whose 2,000-year history stretches from the Middle East through Asia to the European Alps.
 Their independent, sociable, intelligent nature makes them perfect for herding.
 And just as they’re accustomed to protecting their flocks of sheep, their “flocks” of hair keep them warm in the extreme mountain winters and protect against predators.
 The long hair over their eyes functions as a protective visor to prevent sunburn on bright winter days surrounded by reflective snow.

 This good-looking, rustic breed from the Iberian Peninsula isn’t naturally “corded,” but still sports substantial locks of hair.
 Spanish Water Dogs are vigilant watchers, and they aim to please.
 Hunters, herders, and fisherman have long relied on them as loyal sidekicks.
 Their curly locks are perfectly adapted to their native humid climate, but in order to get a corded look, an owner must shave down the coat, then let it grow out, and shape the cords along the way.